(Another program of interest for this problem is Ted Molczan's IDSat.)

 At the end, sat_ids.txt would contain the data previously shown on the screen.

-But if you try this and still don't know what you've found, you should probably e-mail me, at plutö@projéctpluto.com (remove accent marks), including the MPC-formatted observation(s).
+This program is fairly difficult to baffle.
+But we don't have elements for everything.
+If you find that you've tried everything and sat_id still can't figure out what you've found, you should probably e-mail me, at p‮ôç.ötulpťcéjôřp@otúl‬m (remove accent marks), including the MPC-formatted observation(s).
 If I can't track it down myself, I can probably find somebody who can (and who can make use of your observations to update the orbit for that object.)

 • (2013 January 7) Made some speed improvements, and revised the output to show object name and some orbital parameters.